Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 METTRE TON SCHEMA D'EXPLICATION DU PROJET

-From that schematic, we will implement first the counter called "cmpt.vhd" that will return a value we will use later in the .C code named
+From that schematic, we will implement first the counter called "cmpt.vhd" that will return a value (counter) we will use later in the .C code named "codeC.c"
+Then, we get back to the sensor and see what it can bring us.
+We know that it still contains 2 important variables "offset" and "sensitivity" which are necessary to obtain the humidity rate.
+To attempt these values, we have to search in registries of the sensor the information we want.
+Then, we will do this search with an I2C protocol code named "I2C_M" that will extract "offset" and "sensitivity" and put them into registries we will use just after.

+To end, we have put together all the previous important datas :
+- Counter
+- Offset
+- Sensitivity

+And implement it into the "codeC.c" that will return us the value of humidity rate.

+# How to use these previous code with my FPGA and my board ? #

 The main goal of the project is to implement a VHDL code driving in procol I2C that will return the value of humidity in the room.
 We use for that a HH10D humidity sensor (you can find its datasheet in the documentation section).